webprofusion/certify-docs/docs/ui-options.md

 ![Preview](assets/preview.png)

+## Test
+You can use the `Test` option to run basic configuration checks to see if your request is likely to succeed or if further configuration is required.

+## Request Certificate
+When you have configured the options for your certificate, choose `Request Certificate`.
+The app will then begin the certificate request process (as per the plan shown in 'Preview').

+If the request is successful your certificate will be created/renewed and deployed as per your settings.
+If there are problems requesting or deploying your certificate you can see more information under the `Status` tab and in the Log.

+Once successfully requested, by default your certificate will auto renew (based on the interval in Settings, and before the 90-day expiry).

 ## Advance Options
 Checking 'Show Advanced Options' in the Managed Certificate view enables a range of further options:

 ## Deployment
-By default, deployment is to a single IIS website, adding or updating https bindings as required to upgrade or maintain the website bindings as https.
+By default, deployment is set to 'Auto', which matches all IIS websites which have hostname bindings matching the certificate, adding or updating https bindings as required.

 Other options include:
-- Deploy to all websites
+- Deploy to a Single or All websites
 - Matching certificate to bindings based on various criteria.
 - Storage only (stored to Certificate store in the current machine)
 - No Deployment - the certificate file is downloaded but no other deployment action is performed.